eszterkv/eszter.space/content/blog/copy-tooltip/index.md

 ## Let’s write some code!

 As mentioned, `execCommand` needs an editable element.
+This is because only editable elements can be selected programmatically.
 Let’s try with an `input`.

 ```html
 <input